Moikapy/devGG/Readme.md

 # devGG

-> Javascript Library for making simple games
+> A Simple Homebrew JS Game made with a Simple Homebrewed JS Library